Python MQTT Integration - Developer Guide

 Introduction

-Internet of things today generates a large amount of data that gets exchanged between the broker and clients.
-We have built Python MQTT interface to enable application developers hook in the data from the MQTT Broker.
-These hooks help build a highly unified application and at the same time reduce the bandwidth required by half.
+Internet of things today generates a large amount of data.
+That data gets exchanged between the broker and clients.
+We have built Python MQTT interface.
+It enables application developers to hook in the data from the MQTT Broker.
+These hooks help build a highly unified application.
+And at the same time reduce the bandwidth required by half.

-This documentation provides a complete guide for developers to use the python MQTT hooks by connecting to the broker, sending messages to a MQTT Broker, and providing a deep tech view on broker configuration.
-Refer to the sample IoT application that is built using the Python MQTT hooks available in the MQTTRoute.
+This documentation is a comprehensive guide for developers on using Python MQTT hooks.
+It covers topics such as connecting to the broker, and sending messages.
+Also it provides a deep tech view on configuring the MQTT Broker.
+Refer to the sample IoT application that is built using the Python MQTT hooks available in the MQTT broker.

 Python MQTT Interfaces